Fabiana Bolsonaro

-Fabiana de Lima Barroso (born 10 April 1993), better known as Fabiana Bolsonaro, is a Brazilian politician serving as a member of the Legislative Assembly of São Paulo since 2023.
-From 2021 to 2023, she served as deputy mayor of Barrinha.
-She is the daughter of Adilson Barroso.
+Fabiana de Lima Barroso Souza (born April 10, 1993), known as Fabiana Bolsonaro, is a Brazilian politician serving as a member of the Legislative Assembly of São Paulo since 2023.
+A member of the Liberal Party (PL), she previously served as vice mayor of Barrinha from 2021 to 2023 and as the municipality's secretary of Social Development.
+Born and raised in Barrinha, São Paulo, she studied law and is the daughter of federal deputy Adilson Barroso.